Dud3core-webdev/ngx-fluent-design-ui/projects/ngx-fluent-design/README.md

 ## Breaking Changes
 Cards have been moved from `NgxFluentDesignCardModule` to `NgxFluentDesignCommomComponentsModule`

 Dropped support for custom SCSS variables, mostly the grey palette.
-(V 0.3.7)
+(V 0.3.7) See docs for more

+Created TextArea Components as shared styles weren't effective.
+Any usages of text fields around a textarea will have to be changed
+See docs for more details.

 ## Notes
 Massive shout out to [Smephey](https://github.com/Smephey) for helping with all this and making everything look great!